1. Teachers’ Experience

 3.2 What happens if I answer the questions in the course preview?

-You can navigate through the course and complete the questions as a student would.
+You can navigate through the course and complete the questions.
 Don’t worry, the course is in preview mode, therefore, no data will be tracked.

 3.3 How to navigate the course when you preview it